TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 ```

 ### Building A Persister
 You can persist however you like.
 Here is an example of how to build an [Indexed DB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) persister.
+Indexed DB is useful because it is fast, stores more volume, and doesn't require serialization.
+That means it can readily store Javascript native types, such as `Date` and `File` (unlike `Web Storage API`).

 ```ts
 import { get, set, del } from "idb-keyval";